purplecabbage/phonegap-plugins/Android/BarcodeScanner/README.md

 2. Create a folder called 'src/com/beetight/barcodescanner' within your project's src/com/ folder.

 `mkdir <your_project>/src/com/beetight/barcodescanner`

-3.  and copy the java file into that new folder
+3. And copy the java file into that new folder.

 `cp ./BarcodeScanner.java <your_project>/src/com/beetight/barcodescanner`